 - Get everyone out of the motorhome as quickly as possible using whichever exit is quickest including windows.
 Do not stop to collect any personal items. - (ii) Raise the alarm.
-Call the fire brigade. - (iii) Turn off gas container valve if safe to do so.
+Call the fire brigade. - (iii) Turn off gas container valve if safe to do - (iv) Retreat to a safe distance.